[PR]

 containing the full text of the Retweet.
 However, since the

-attribute (of a Status object that is a Retweet) is
+retweeted_status attribute (of a Status object that is a Retweet) is

-itself a Status object, the full_text
+itself a Status object, the full_text attribute of the Retweeted Status

 object can be used instead.